markfinger/webpack-build/README.md

   // output
   cacheFile: null,

+  // An override for the config's `output.path` property
+  outputPath: null,

+  // An absolute path to your static root, used to calculate `urlsToAssets`
+  staticRoot: null,

+  // The url that your static assets are served from, used to calculate `urlsToAssets`
+  staticUrl: null,

   // The delay between the detection of a change in your source files and
   // the start of a watcher's rebuild process
   aggregateTimeout: 200,